siklosi/steemit_stats/README.md

 ## ← index.html

-This is page where the div etc are located
+This is page where the layout is

 ## ← styles.css